• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • 202 St. Irenaeus, Bishop of Lyons, has martyred

-• several books against heresies.
+• several books are against heresies.

 • 215-290 The rise of Christian sc